markmoxon/elite-source-code-6502-second-processor/3-assembled-output/README.md

-# Build output for the 6502 Second Processor version of Elite
+# Assembled output for the 6502 Second Processor version of Elite

 This folder contains the output binaries from the build process for the 6502 Second Processor version of Elite.